Stillwater Area Scholastic Cycling Advocates

 All corporate powers shall be exercised by or under the authority of the board and the affairs of the Stillwater Area Scholastic Cycling Advocates shall be managed under the direction of the board, except as otherwise provided by law.4.03 Terms

-(a) All directors shall be elected to serve a one-year term, however the term may be extended until a successor has been elected.(b) Director terms shall be staggered so that approximately half the number of directors will end their terms in any given year.
+(a) All directors shall be elected to serve a one-year term, however the term may be extended until a successor has been elected.4.04 Qualifications and Election of Directors

 In order to be eligible to serve as a director on the board of directors, the individual must be 18 years of age.
 Directors may be elected at any board meeting by the majority vote of the existing board of directors.
 The election of directors to replace those who have fulfilled their term of office shall take place in January of each year.4.05 Vacancies

-The board of directors may fill vacancies due to the expiration of a director’s term of office, resignation, death, or removal of a director or may appoint new directors to fill a previously unfilled board position, subject to the maximum number of directors under these Bylaws.(a) Unexpected Vacancies - Vacancies in the board of directors due to resignation, death, or removal shall be filled by the board for the balance of the term of the director being replaced.
+The board of directors may fill vacancies due to the expiration of a director’s term of office, resignation, death, or removal of a director or may appoint new directors to fill a previously unfilled board position, subject to the maximum number of directors under these Bylaws.4.06 Removal of Directors

 (a) Regular Meetings -The board of directors shall have a minimum of four (4) regular meetings each calendar year at times and places fixed by the board.
 Board meetings shall be held upon four (4) days notice by first-class mail, electronic mail, or facsimile transmission or forty-eight (48) hours notice delivered personally or by telephone.
 If sent by mail, facsimile transmission, or electronic mail, the notice shall be deemed to be delivered upon its deposit in the mail or transmission system.
 Notice of meetings shall specify the place, day, and hour of meeting.
-The purpose of the meeting need not be specified.(b) Special Meetings - Special meetings of the board may be called by the president, vice president, secretary, treasurer, or any two (2) other directors of the board of directors.
-A special meeting must be preceded by at least 2 days notice to each director of the date, time, and place, but not the purpose, of the meeting.
+The purpose of the meeting need not be specified.4.08 Manner of Acting.

 Directors shall receive no compensation for carrying out their duties as directors.
 The board may adopt policies providing for reasonable reimbursement of directors for expenses incurred in conjunction with carrying out board responsibilities, such as travel expenses to attend board meetings.4.10 Compensation for Professional Services by Directors

 Directors are not restricted from being remunerated for professional services provided to the corporation.
-Such remuneration shall be reasonable and fair to the corporation and must be reviewed and approved in accordance with the board Conflict of Interest policy and state law.Article V - Committees
+Such remuneration shall be reasonable and fair to the corporation and must be reviewed and approved in accordance with the board Conflict of Interest policy and state law.5.01 Committees

 The board of directors may, by the resolution adopted by a majority of the directors then in office, designate one or more committees, each consisting of two or more directors, to serve at the pleasure of the board.
-Any committee, to the extent provided in the resolution of the board, shall have all the authority of the board, except that no committee, regardless of board resolution, may:(a) take any final action on matters which also requires board members’ approval or approval of a majority of all members;
+Any committee, to the extent provided in the resolution of the board, shall have all the authority of the board, except that no committee, regardless of board resolution, may:5.2 Meetings and Action of Committees

 Meetings and action of the committees shall be governed by and held and taken in accordance with, the provisions of Article IV of these Bylaws concerning meetings of the directors, with such changes in the context of those Bylaws as are necessary to substitute the committee and its members for the board of directors and its members, except that the time for regular meetings of committees may be determined either by resolution of the board of directors or by resolution of the committee.
 Special meetings of the committee may also be called by resolution of the board of directors.
 Notice of special meetings of committees shall also be given to any and all alternate members, who shall have the right to attend all meetings of the committee.
 Minutes shall be kept of each meeting of any committee and shall be filed with the corporate records.
 The board of directors may adopt rules for the governing of the committee not inconsistent with the provision of these Bylaws.5.3 Informal Action By The Board of Directors